dsmdavid/action-test-tableau-format/README.md

 ## path_to_json:
     Path to a file in the repository that contains the style guide. e.g.
     `style_guide/example_style_guide.json`

-## logger-level:
-    The level to set the python logger to.
-Must be one of:
-    `DEBUG, INFO, WARNING, ERROR, CRITICAL`

 # Outputs:
-    A file to the root folder of the repo called `outputs.txt`
+    A file to the root folder of the repo called `outputs.txt`.
+It can be uploaded using artifacts.